molgenis/molgenis-emx2/apps/directory/src/components/partial-views/README.md

 - Must be able to drop-in anywhere, add the component and your set.
 - It does not take any parameters, v-models or anything like this.
 - It does not emit anything.
+- It needs to use two or more components.

 **Naming convention:**